fetis/30-seconds-of-angular/snippets/passing-template-as-an-input.md

   - template
 ---
 # Content
-It's possible to pass a tempplate as parameter for a component to customize the render
+It's possible to take a template as `@Input` for a component to customize the render

 ```typescript
 @Component({